 Adding to the mix that your closet is small doesn’t help because I know you’re trying cram everything and it’s mother up in there.

-Taming that closet can be a bitch, but if you put a few simple systems in place, your life will become easier and when life is easier, everything just flows better.
+I’m going to help you to put a few simple systems in place, your life will become easier and when life is easier, everything just flows better.
+Less stress remember?

 Sort and Purge

 Take everything out and then put in three piles: